By Celestine Duncan and Melissa Brown Munson

 Livestock and wildlife will graze spotted and diffuse knapweed when plants are present at low to moderate levels.
 Domestic sheep and goats have been shown to readily graze spotted knapweed and can be used as a management tool to control the weed (Olson and Lacey 1994; Olson et al. 1997; Benzel 2009; Sheley et al. 2004).
 Although rosettes of first year knapweed plants are nutritious and edible, they are difficult for cattle to eat because they grow close to the ground (Popova 1960).
 Controlled, repeated grazing of spotted knapweed by sheep can reduce the number of one and two year old spotted knapweed plants within an infestation (Olson et al. 1997).
 However, grazing should be timed so that palatability of associated grasses is reduced.
 Spotted knapweed can tolerate defoliation; however, severe defoliation will reduce root, crown, and aboveground growth of the weed (Kennett et al. 1992).
 Cattle and sheep grazed sequentially will eat more spotted knapweed and less grass when spotted knapweed is grazed in late bud to early flowering stage (Henderson et al. 2012).

 Establishment of competitive desirable perennial grasses may promote long-term suppression of knapweeds.
 However, Sheley and others (1997) reported that regardless of vigor of native or desirable introduced grasses, knapweed seedlings may establish.
 Results from 9 to 15 year old revegetation sites show that seeded desirable species sometimes persist and suppress spotted knapweed for long periods, but short-term data cannot predict if, when, or where this will occur (Rinella et al. 2012).
+Jacobs (2017) reported that ecological restoration did not effect spotted knapweed density unless combined with an herbicide application.

 Desirable grass species also differ in their competitive ability to keep weeds out of an area.
 Diffuse knapweed density was greater in areas seeded to Russian wildrye (Psathyrostachys junea) compared to areas seeded to crested wheatgrass (Agropyron cristatum) (Berube and Myers 1982; Maxwell et al. 1992).
 Herbicide applications were more important than seeding competitive grasses for controlling knapweed (Maxwell et al. 1992).
 Durar hard fescue (Festuca trachyphylla) limited diffuse knapweed reinvasion more effectively than smooth brome (Bromus inermis) or orchardgrass (Dactylis glomerata) (Roche and Roche 1999).
 Lindquist and others (1996) found that smooth brome was capable of suppressing the growth of spotted knapweed, with the degree of suppression increasing with increasing nitrogen levels.